 - Keylogging: Tips to Help Combat Illicit Key Tracking

 What You Need to Know First

-Understanding which incidents qualify for investigation as fraud can be confusing.
+Understanding which incidents qualify for credit card fraud investigations can be confusing.
 Part of the problem is that the parties involved in this process are not necessarily on the same page regarding fraud.
-The average consumer knows very little about the ins and outs of credit card fraud; in fact, most don’t even know the difference between their bank and the card network.
+The average consumer knows very little about the ins and outs of credit card fraud and is in great fear that an incident will affect their credit card debt.
+In fact, most don’t even know the difference between their bank and the card network.
 This can lead to miscommunication and other problems.